top of page

 We provide steroid injections for the shoulders, elbows, and knees, which are especially helpful for conditions such as osteoarthritis, Golfer's elbow, and Tennis elbow.

-Before your treatment, a brief consultation with a GP or Physiotherapist appointment is required to assess your suitability.
+Before your treatment, a brief consultation with a GP is required to assess your suitability.
 Once deemed suitable, the most appropriate treatment will be recommended.

 Our treatment options include: